You have 1 article left to read this month before you need to register a free LeadDev.com account.

 Best for startups: Swarmia

 Swarmia gives developer teams the capabilities they need to create a culture of continuous improvement and developer satisfaction.
-The platform’s generous free plan supports up to 14 developers, making it a top choice for startups.
+The platform’s generous free plan supports up to nine developers, making it a top choice for startups.

 The Investment Balance feature gives teams insight into what purpose each action serves, dividing activities into categories like building something new, improving something, enhancing productivity, and reducing technical debt.
 The feature reveals how much money the company spends on each category and pairs well with the Working Agreements feature, which helps teams set more accurate and achievable target deadlines with real-time reminders and alerts to keep every team member on track.